AbdulRahmanAlHamali/flutter_pagewise/README.md

 Another use case for creating the controller yourself is if you want to listen to the state of Pagewise and act accordingly.
-For example, you might want to show a specific widget when the list is empty In that case, you could do:
+For example, you might want to show a snackbar when we reach the end of the list In that case, you could do:
 ```dart
 final _pageLoadController = PagewiseLoadController(